Our Evolving Relationship with Food

 • Do you have any affiliations with foods that are particularly soothing or comforting because of fond childhood memories?

 Spending time delving into these types of questions can help gain introspection into how your temperament drives your behavior.
-Once we have a clearer understanding of what type of temperament we have, then we can begin to learn self-compassion and work towards regulating some of the emotion-driven behaviors behind eating disorders.
+Once we have a clearer understanding of what type of temperament we have, then we can have more patience with ourselves and improve our self-compassion.
+It also improves one’s ability to regulate some of the emotion-driven behaviors behind the eating disorder.

-If you would like to learn more about working with a clinician to support you in your recovery, we offer a complimentary 15-minute call.
+If you would like to learn more about working with an Evolve clinician, we offer a complimentary 15-minute call.

 Written by Emily Bachmeier

-Excerpts from “Stop Bingeing, Start Living: Proven Therapeutic Strategies for Breaking the Binge Eating Cycle”
+Excerpts from Evolve founder, Shrein Bahrami’s book, “Stop Bingeing, Start Living: Proven Therapeutic Strategies for Breaking the Binge Eating Cycle”